European summit will focus on how to accommodate Trump during his second term as president

 “Let us work together on a transatlantic partnership that continues to deliver for our citizens.
 Millions of jobs and billions in trade and investment on each side of the Atlantic depend on the dynamism and stability of our economic relationship,” she said.

-She can only hope for better.
-His administration slapped taxes on EU steel and aluminum in 2018, based on the claim that foreign products produced by American allies were a threat to U.S. national security.
-Europeans and other allies reacted with duties on U.S.-made motorcycles, bourbon, peanut butter and jeans, among other items.
+Von der Leyen can only hope for better.
+Trump's administration slapped tariffs on EU steel and aluminum in 2018, based on the claim that foreign products, even if produced by American allies, were a threat to U.S. national security.
+Europeans and other allies retaliated with duties on U.S.-made motorcycles, bourbon, peanut butter and jeans, among other items.

 The impact of the U.S. election result could be felt in Europe for years to come, on issues including the wars in Ukraine and the Middle East, as well as migration or climate change.